kube-green/kube-green.github.io/docs/configuration.md

 ### Exclude resources

-The follow configuration sets a sleep to 20:00 and wake up to 08:00 from monday to friday (in Rome timezone), for the default managed resources and the `CronJobs`, excluding the `Deployment` named `api-gateway`.
+The following configuration sets a sleep time to 20:00 and wake up time to 08:00 from Monday to Friday (in Rome timezone), for the default managed resources and the `CronJobs`, excluding the `Deployment` named `api-gateway`.

 ```yaml
 apiVersion: kube-green.com/v1alpha1